reshamas/ds_resources/sql/README.md

 Commonly, `GROUP BY` is used with aggregate functions like `COUNT()` or `MAX()`.
 Note that `GROUP BY` always goes after the `FROM` clause!

+**Note:**  A word of warning: SQL will return an error if you try to `SELECT` a field that is not in your `GROUP BY` clause without using it to calculate some kind of value about the entire group.